neophob/PixelController/README.md

 Check out the `integration/ArduinoFW` directory, all Arduino based firmware files are stored there.

 ### [Arduino] Which firmware should I use?
 If you don't have a hardware controller (like ArtNet or E1.31) and would like to use an Arduino/Teensy microcontroller you can choose between different firmwares.

 * If you bought a [PixelInvaders DIY Kit](http://shop.pixelinvaders.ch/product/pixelinvaders-diy-basic-pack), use the `integration/ArduinoFw/pixelinvaders/neoLedLPD6803Spi` firmware
 * If you want to create a ONE panel matrix with an arbitrary resolution, use the `integration/ArduinoFw/tpm2serial` firmware
-* If you want to create multiple 8x8 panels, use the `integration/ArduinoFw/pixelinvaders/neoLedWS2801Spi` firmware
+* If you want to create multiple 8x8 panels, use the `integration/ArduinoFw/pixelinvaders/neoLedWS2801Spi` firmware.
+This firmware is based on the fastspi2 library and can handle different led chips.

 I recommend a Teensy 2.0 microcontroller, as some Arduino boards suffer from bad serial latency (especially the Arduino UNO r3).
 You need to install the Arduino IDE, see the "Getting started with Arduino" ([http://arduino.cc/en/Guide/HomePage](http://arduino.cc/en/Guide/HomePage)) Tutorial.